rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     ![gitlab-webhook-trigger-fe.png](./images/gitlab-webhook-trigger-fe.png)

 #### Jenkins Pipeline
 > Jenkins is preloaded with a simple job called a `seed-multibranch-pipeline`.
 This is a small bit of groovy scripting that will automatically scaffold out our pipelines from each repositories `Jenkinsfile`.
 The logic of this script is simple; it checks a group for a given GitLab instance for any projects that contain Jenkinsfile.
-If it finds one, it will scaffold a pipelene from it, and if not, it will skip.
+If it finds one, it will scaffold a pipeline from it, and if not, it will skip.

 1. To get the `seed-multibranch-pipeline` job to work we simply have to connect Jenkins to GitLab by exposing some variables on the deployment for it... we could of course just add them to the deployment in OpenShift BUTTTTTT this is GITOPS! :muscle: :gun: